 Ripple uses an open-source distributed protocol supporting foreign currency tokes, crypto-monetary tokens, and other interest units.
 Additionally, the Ripple ledger uses a decentralized native cryptocurrency known as the XRP.
 Unsurprisingly, in September, it became the second-largest market capitalization coin.
 The ledger supports the “secure, instant, and nearly free global financial transactions of any size with no chargebacks.”

-The business registered interest on its payment system from the banks in 2013.
-In 2018, more than 100 banks signed up, but most of them still used the Ripple XCurrent communication system and had a volatility problem when ignoring the XRP cryptocurrency.
+The business registered interest on its payment system from the banks in 2013, and in 2018, more than 100 banks signed up.
+However, most of them still used the XCurrent communication system and had a volatility problem when ignoring the XRP cryptocurrency.